Development of Auction Smart Contracts on Blockchain

 pendingReturns[previousBidder] += previousBid;

-// new bid accepted, old one not returned automatically
+// new bid accepted, old one not automatically returned

 }